 Jazz up the holidays with this fun and informative lesson about one of history’s most well-known & commercially successful jazz composers, Vince Guaraldi.
-The man behind the memorable music from the Charlie Brown Christmas Special, did more than just a short soundtrack.
-Explore the beginnings of his story and the history of a genres with several interactive websites and videos.
+The man behind the memorable music from the Charlie Brown Christmas Special did more than just a short soundtrack.
+Explore the beginnings of his story and the history of a genre with several interactive websites and videos.

 One Cool Cat: